(This page revised June 17, 2022)

-Be sure to deburr all the edges of the slot using sandpaper (or, for the inside edges, an X-acto knife).
+Be sure to deburr all the edges of the slot and the adjacent end of the tube using flat and round needle files (or sandpaper and, for the inside edges, an X-acto knife).

 The back end of the barrel is covered by a threaded end cap.
 This cap should be only tightly screwed down, not fastened in place with any adhesive, but if the pen’s sac failed it might be stuck by dried ink.
 The end cap on the pen in these photos is easy to see because it was initially clear.

 To remove the end cap, use the jewel remover.
 To start the end cap out, press the jewel remover firmly against the end of the barrel and give it a sharp, sudden counterclockwise twist.
 Repeat the twisting operation until the end cap loosens.
 If the end cap is particularly stubborn, apply a little heat around the circumference of the barrel end.
 If the end cap is stuck by dried ink, it might be necessary to soak the end of the barrel in cool water to loosen the ink.
 You can actually immerse the entire back half of the barrel to do this; prop the first lever arm open, and water will enter through the lever hole.

 WARNINGDespite what you might have read in various repair books (including Da Book), do not use an alcohol lamp or other open flame.
 Celluloid is highly flammable!